-Before she joined the FMC, Clay worked for the City of Knoxville as project manager, then as program manager, with a focus on crime reduction programs.
+Before she joined the FMC, Ms. Clay worked for the City of Knoxville as project manager, then as program manager, with a focus on crime reduction programs.
 She has experience as a community organizer and as a field instructor for the UT College of Social Work..

-While in the master's program in social work Clay's concentration was in nonprofit management, leadership, and community practice.
+While in the master's program in social work Ms. Clay's concentration was in nonprofit management, leadership, and community practice.
 She also has a community engagement professional certification from Neighbor Works America Training Institute.

-Jackie Clay is a leader in her community as she works to close gaps in the provision of health care.
+Ms. Clay is a leader in her community as she works to close gaps in the provision of health care.
 "A lot of people fall into the health care gap," explains Clay.
 "On a day to day basis I am encouraged to know that I am not in this fight alone.
 So many individuals across the community volunteer to keep our clinic operating; doctors, nurses, nurse practitioners and others are doing this work together so that the people with health needs in our community can obtain services."
-To learn more about Jackie Clay's work, visit http://www.fmcor.org/
+To learn more about Ms. Clay's work, visit http://www.fmcor.org/

 Lakeisha Conway currently serves as a Clinical Social Worker for the Contracted Adult Day Health Care Program and Memory Clinic with the Veterans Health Administration in Memphis, TN, and also serves as a Field Liaison for the University of Tennessee College of Social Work Online MSSW Program.

-Lakeisha graduated from the University of Tennessee College of Social Work Memphis Campus in 2007, after completing her internship at the Memphis VA Medical Center as a MSSW student in 2006–2007.
+Ms. Conway graduated from the University of Tennessee College of Social Work Memphis Campus in 2007, after completing her internship at the Memphis VA Medical Center as a MSSW student in 2006–2007.
 Her macro research project “Community needs assessment for Veteran Adult Day Services” was instrumental in building the now Memphis Contracted Adult Day Program.

 The Adult Day program focuses on increasing socialization and physical interaction; helps identify long term care plans, provides a safe, structured environment for those who would be otherwise left home alone with cognitive impairments, promotes good mental health and overall healthy living within the veteran aging population and reducing caregiver stress.

-Lakeisha has fostered long standing partnerships with various agencies in the community and promotes the importance of caregiver self-care.
+Ms. Conway has fostered long standing partnerships with various agencies in the community and promotes the importance of caregiver self-care.
 Her expertise in Geriatric Extended Care and Non Institutional Care programs has made her a sought after partner in the community.
 She's collaborated with state and local community-based programs including Area Agencies on Aging across the states of TN, MS and AR, and Alzheimer's Associations, not to mention her long standing partnership with national programs such as REACH VA alongside leading researchers.
 This work demonstrates her commitment not only to the aging, veteran, and caregiver populations but to outreach and policy as well.

-Throughout her 10 year tenure with the Memphis VA Medical Center, Lakeisha has worked within various areas of Geriatric Extended and Non-Institutional Care programs that are committed to providing services to veterans with complex care and support to caregivers while promoting care in the community or in the home setting.
+Throughout her 10 year tenure with the Memphis VA Medical Center, Ms. Conway has worked within various areas of Geriatric Extended and Non-Institutional Care programs that are committed to providing services to veterans with complex care and support to caregivers while promoting care in the community or in the home setting.
 She has worked in programs that included Home and Community Based Services, Spinal Cord Injury Home Care, Home Maker/Home Health Aide, In-Home Respite Care and Caregiver Support.

-Lakeisha’s commitment to the aging population reaches far outside the walls of the VA.
+Ms. Conway's commitment to the aging population reaches far outside the walls of the VA.
 In addition to her role as a Field Liaison for the University of Tennessee College of Social Work MSSW On-Line Program she knew there was much more that she could contribute.
 Recognizing that there will be a surge in the aging population and insufficient professional social workers to support their social needs, this past year she developed a Pilot Geriatric Learning Curriculum within Social Work Service at the Memphis VA encouraging MSSW level students to seek out Aging as a field of study upon graduation.
 She hopes to use the module as best practice across the Veterans Health Administration and as a new curriculum for incoming students.

-Grand Challenge #4: Lakeisha hopes to inspire new professionals to continue to work to advance the long and productive lives of the aging populations and recognize their impact later in life on this field of practice.
+Grand Challenge #4: Ms. Conway hopes to inspire new professionals to continue to work to advance the long and productive lives of the aging populations and recognize their impact later in life on this field of practice.
 She hopes to continue to bring awareness to the surge in the aging population, advocate for funding, and garner support for professionals and additional aging-related community-based programs.

 Dr. Bethanie A. Poe is a Program Specialist at the Tennessee Coalition to End Domestic & Sexual Violence.
 It is the Coalition's goal to end abuse and sexual violence in Tennessee through public policy advocacy, education, and building the capacity of programs and communities to address violence.
-In her current role, Dr. Poe works with the Tennessee Domestic Violence State Coordinating Council to ensure the proper certification, training, and monitoring of batterers’ intervention programs, as well as providing technical assistance and training to domestic violence advocates and communities across the state.
+In her current role, Dr. Poe works with the Tennessee Domestic Violence State Coordinating Council to ensure the proper certification, training, and monitoring of batterers intervention programs, as well as providing technical assistance and training to domestic violence advocates and communities across the state.